If there’s one thing everyone knows, it’s that it rains constantly in Seattle. That and the fact that Seattle-ites love their coffee.

 The same study (Household Pulse Survey) crowned Seattle as the Saddest Metro Area in the nation.
 Something to consider if you’re looking at spending much time in the Emerald City.

-While Seattle has always been a gray and “dreary” place to live, I personally things that a confluence of issues (such as decreasing livability) is more to blame for the depression of Seattle’s residents than a bit of rain.
+While Seattle has always been a gray and “dreary” place to live, I personally think that a confluence of issues (such as decreasing livability) is more to blame for the depression of Seattle’s residents than a bit of rain.
 Let’s face off against the rampant homelessness, drug problems, and lack of affordable housing and I’m betting people will feel better about dealing with the rain.

 Conclusion